jschauma/anyvpn/README.md

      -m method	Use this 2FA method.
 Valid options are 'push' or a Duo 2FA code.
 Defaults to 'push'.

      -p app	Use this password manager app.
-Currently supported: lastpass, onepass.
-If not specified, anyvpn will use 'lastpass'.
+Currently supported: keychain, lastpass, onepass.
+If not specified, anyvpn will use 'last- pass'.

      -s site	Connect to this site.
 Defaults to the value of the VPN_SITE environment variable or, if that is unset, the first site